Dry Eye Centre At Precision Eye Care

 - Precision Eye Care likes to draw a parallel to dentistry in that daily brushing of the teeth is required for maintaining good oral health.
 Your eyes require the exact same care when it comes to dry eye disease.

 - There has been conflicting studies that seem to prove and disprove the role of omega-3 in dry eye disease

 - In general, omega 3 fatty acids are known for their neuro-protective effects, cardiovascular benefits, and also anti-inflammatory properties

 - Studies have demonstrated that for the “level 1” dry eye patient, changes to their environment, lifestyle and nutrition have promising benefits

-- Dr. Natalie Chai is a strong believer in the effects of what you put into your body when it comes to nutrition
+- Precision Eye Care strongly believes in the effects of what you put into your body when it comes to nutrition

 - Omega 3 and Omega 6 supplements can be better positioned as foundational therapy when looking into layering different treatment modalities